kittyschulz/visual_census/README.md

 ## 3. Mapping Predictions

+We visualize the predictions of the image classifier on real-world scenes using [Folium](https://python-visualization.github.io/folium/).
+Below is a heatmap of the concentrations of luxury cars throughout a portion of Midtown Manhattan.

 [![folium_snippet](/img/folium_snippet.png)](http://kittyschulz.github.io/map.html)

+Additional interactive maps are avaliable on the [project website](http://kittyschulz.github.io/map.html).

 # Implementation

-This work can be reproduced by cloning this repository and following along below.
+This work can be reproduced by cloning this repository and following the instructions below.
 We recommend running an instance on Google Cloud using the [Deep Learning VM](https://console.cloud.google.com/marketplace/details/click-to-deploy-images/deeplearning) with at least one GPU.

 ### Dependencies